 The audio technology that might come with a computer is no exception to this kind of progress either.
 Many of the PCs you will find on the market today have some built-in speakers that should offer some kind of sound at a basic level.
 However, not all desktops have speakers that you can use natively.

-In the same way, many people want at least some kind of audio feature in order to hear sound files that they might play on their computers.
+In the same way, many people want at least some kind of audio feature to hear sound files that they might play on their computers.

 However, this isn’t necessarily true of all desktop computers.
 Some of them come with the expectation that you will hook up external speakers for audio purposes.
 This sort of thing is something you can find out by reading a computer’s specs.

-If you don’t have any speakers yet, it is a good idea to check these things before you purchase a model that you are interested in.
+If you don’t have any speakers yet, checking these things before purchasing a model you are interested in is a good idea.
 In this way, you’ll have some access to basic audio even before you get a set of speakers for yourself.
 You can also hook up headphones in order to achieve the same effect.

 The answer here depends on what you plan to do with the personal computer of your choice.
 Technically, you may not need speakers for your PC.

-It’ll either come with basic audio output from the monitor that will suffice for you, or you just won’t be doing anything that needs audio at all.
-In either case, you could get by with a PC that is not capable of rendering sound.
+It’ll either come with basic audio output from the monitor that will suffice for you, or you just won’t be doing anything that needs audio.
+In either case, you could get by with a PC incapable of rendering sound.

 Additionally, some vintage equipment can be restored to work like new and last another several years.
 Although speakers can wear out, there should be a long time between getting new ones and anything like that happening, particularly with components of decent quality.